 Never skip a visit to the dentist during pregnancy

 Oral health assessment and treatment is an essential part of prenatal care.
-Your dentist can advise you on proper oral hygiene, and a map out a dental plan for the rest of your pregnancy.
+Your dentist can advise you on proper oral hygiene, and map out a dental plan for the rest of your pregnancy.

 Tell your dentist know how far along you are, if you have any medical conditions, are taking medications, and if you have received any special advice from your doctor as soon as you suspect you may be pregnant.